hauduc/MICB-405-2020W-T1/MICB-405-Module-8-Anvio.md

 Anvi'o will then create an internal "server" which you can access by typing ```localhost:8080``` in your web browser, preferably Chrome.

+Then press Draw to create an initial visualization.

 Here is some additional information about the interactive interface (please see a full list of other options by typing anvi-interactive -h):

-Storing visual settings.
-The interactive interface allows you to tweak your presentation of data remarkably, and store these settings in profile databases as “states”.
+Storing visual settings: The interactive interface allows you to tweak your presentation of data remarkably, and store these settings in profile databases as “states”.
 If there is a state stored with the name default, or if you specify a state when you are running the program via the --state parameter, the interactive interface will load it, and proceeds to visualize the data automatically (without waiting for you to click the Draw button).
 States are simply JSON formatted data, and you can export them from or import them into an anvi’o profile database using the anvi-export-state and anvi-import-state programs.
 This way you can programmatically edit state files if necessary, and/or use the same state file for multiple projects.

-Using additional data files.
-When you need to display more than what is stored in anvi’o databases for a project, you can pass additional data files to the interactive interface.
+Using additional data files: When you need to display more than what is stored in anvi’o databases for a project, you can pass additional data files to the interactive interface.
 If you have a newick tree as an alternative organization of your contigs, you can pass it using the --tree parameter, and it would be added to the relevant combo box.
 If you have extra layers to show around the tree (see Figure 1 in this publication as an example), you can use the --additional-layers parameter.
 Similarly, you can pass an extra view using the --additional-view parameter.
 Files for both additional layers and additional view are expected to be TAB-delimited text files and information is to be provided at the split-level (if you hate the way we do this please let us know, and we will be like “alright alright” and finally fix it).
 Please see the help menu for more information about the expected format for these files.

 Setting a taxonomic level.
 When information about taxonomy is available in an anvi’o contigs database, anvi’o interactive interface will start utilizing it automatically and you will see a taxonomy layer in the interface for each of your contigs.
 By default the genus names will be used, however, you can change that behavior using the --taxonomic-level flag.

-Play around with different ways to visualize the data and save it as an SVG file, using this to
+Play around with different ways to visualize the data and save it as an SVG file, then submit that SVG file as your assignment.

+Can you switch to a phylogram view?
+What additional information does this help display about your separate bins?